reddragon22/reddragon22.github.io/README.md

 A Jekyll/Bootstrap themed personal website
 This website allows me to get better at designing websites

+# Hosting
+This website is now hosted on a digital ocean droplet

 # About
 This site should contain
 * My resume